Every day it seems like there’s a new miracle supplement out there for PCOS.

-Another double-blind RCT (n=50) of overweight women with PCOS undergoing IVF were treated with 2 grams of MI plus 200 mcg of folic acid vs. 400 mcg of folic acid alone for 12 weeks and showed:
+Another double-blind, placebo-controlled trial (n=50) of overweight women with PCOS undergoing IVF were treated with 2 grams of MI plus 200 mcg of folic acid vs. 400 mcg of folic acid alone for 12 weeks and showed (9):

-Interestingly, when compared to metformin, 12 weeks of MI supplementation resulted in significantly decreased androgen levels, improved hirsutism, and decreased markers of inflammation.
-And another study even found improved mental health with MI compared to metformin.
+Interestingly, when compared to metformin, 12 weeks of MI supplementation resulted in significantly decreased androgen levels, improved hirsutism (unwanted hair growth), and decreased markers of inflammation (10).
+And another study even found improved mental health with MI compared to metformin (11).

 Now if you recall, we mentioned that MI and DCI exist in a 40:1 ratio within the body.
 So what has evidence shown in terms of relative amounts of combined MI & DCI supplementation?

 These findings have been potentiated by findings from two separate meta-analyses evaluating inositol supplementation.
-One showed improvement in insulin sensitivity and SHBG, but no significant difference in testosterone levels.
-While the other meta-analysis noted significantly higher ovulation rates, menstrual cyclicity, and improved androgen levels.
+One showed improvement in insulin sensitivity and SHBG, but no significant difference in testosterone levels (13).
+While the other noted significantly higher ovulation rates, menstrual cyclicity, and improved androgen levels.

-One final point… it’s important to note that none of the studies above mentioned significant differences in weight loss, and there’s a reason for that…
+It’s important to note that NONE of the studies above mentioned significant differences in weight loss and there’s a reason for that…

-Inositol is generally well tolerated with minimal side effects (occasionally has been noted to cause dizziness, fatigue, headache, and nausea).
+Inositol is generally well tolerated with minimal side effects (it’s occasionally been noted to cause dizziness, fatigue, headache, and nausea).

-Truly one of our favorite vitamins… Not only because it’s best obtained from the sun, but because of all the various health benefits it has been shown to have.
+One of our favorite vitamins… Not only because it’s best obtained from the sun, but because of all the various health and wellness benefits it has been shown to have.

-This is the other supplement which we think doesn’t get enough attention to women with PCOS.
+This is the other supplement that we think doesn’t get enough attention for women with PCOS.

 There are 2 forms of vitamin D that are physiologically important, ergocalciferol (vitamin D2) and cholecalciferol (vitamin D3 – the one you see in supplemental form).